 Some Teardrop Scarabs, which look like shimmering bugs, drop Ashes of War and items, like Smithing Stones, while others refill your flasks (These Teardrop Scarabs are blue or red).
 You'll know you're in the vicinity of a Teardrop Scarab when you hear a twinkling noise.

-You'll want to sneak up on them and attack them fast, because they disappear unless you destroy them quickly.
-Some Teardrop Scarabs roll away as you are chasing them as well, so stealth, ranged attack, or speed are necessary to reach them before they fade away.
+You'll want to sneak up on them and attack them fast because they disappear unless you destroy them quickly.
+Some Teardrop Scarabs roll away as you are chasing them as well, so stealth, ranged attack, or speed is necessary to reach them before they fade away.

 Great Runes and Rune Arcs

 When you defeat a Shardbearer, you are given a remembrance, which you can cash in for one of the two items or consume for runes, and a Great Rune.
 Great Runes give you added benefits and boosts, which you acquire when you use a Rune Arc.
 Great Runes are activated at Divine Towers, which are found across the map.

 To equip or change Great Runes, you can do so at a Site of Grace.
 Remember that once you equip the Great Rune, you will only access its power and benefits when you use a Rune Arc, which you can find on corpses, in treasure chests, purchase from select merchants, and more.